lkmartin90/Senescence_Spread/README.md

 Code to simulate the spread of senescence from a lesion of primary senescent cells

-## Simulation of dleayed senescence spread
+## Simulation of delayed senescence spread

 This is a Gillespie simulation with a time delay.
 We have the probability that a cell at a given distance from a senescent cell which produces a SASP will beome senescent in a given amount of time.
 The simulation is initialised on a grid of a given size, 100X100 is commonly used as larger grids will increase the computational time.
 Cells are created so that they populate this plane with the specified density.